1080network/python/README.md

 To test the SDK, you will need to have the appropriate certificates (they are referenced in the Python example below (in the three lines that include the open function).

-Start an interactive Python shell by running the following:
+In order to test the Discount SDK, start an interactive Python shell by running the following:

 ```bash
 python3 -m venv venv